 - Ability to cross-match LPO and ALMA data

-- Currently, new ALMA data are not immediately visible through this interface; instead, they are published here manually about twice a month.
-The aim is to make this operation fully automatic, and to remove this publishing delay.
-Time scale: a couple of months.
+- Currently, new ALMA data are published here manually about twice a month.
+We are working to make this operation fully automatic, and to remove this publishing delay.
+Time scale: Q4 2020.

 - The datalink service is not available for ALMA data.

 - The cutout service is not available for ALMA data.